 Integrating recent research and developments in the field, this revised second edition introduces an easy-to-master strategy for developing and writing culturally sensitive case conceptualizations and treatment plans.

-Practitioners, as well as graduate students in counseling and clinical psychology, will gain the essential skills and knowledge they need to master case conceptualizations.
+Practitioners, as well as graduate students in counseling and in clinical psychology, will gain the essential skills and knowledge they need to master case conceptualizations.

 "Many of us were drawn the helping professions because we had some basic relational skills.
 The challenge in counseling and psychotherapy is moving these initial skills into competent, professional practice.
 The first edition in 2012 became the book to use in pre-practicum and practicum, as an evaluation matrix for internships, and most importantly, as a guide for post-graduate practice in the field.
 The second edition adds important applications like couple and families, adolescents and young adults, and DBT and ACT.
 As a counselor educator, this is one of those rare books that I will be used in multiple courses to reinforce the learning of the central, professional aspects of our work."

 James Robert Bitter, EdD, Professor of Counseling and Human Services, East Tennessee State University.